Reconstructing and restoring the upper extremity in Brooklyn, NY.

 Christine (Chris) Quigley - Surgical Coordinator

 Marissa earned her Master’s degree in Athletic Training at Long Island University.
 Shortly after, she spent two years in the physical therapy setting concentrating on injury prevention, rehabilitation, and conditioning.
 She then went on to work in various hospitals throughout New York City where she learned to cast and apply durable medical equipment.
 In 2017 she sat for the OTC exam.
-She is currently working towards obtaining her Orthopedic Phyisican Assistant certification.
+In 2019, Marissa obtained her Orthopaedic Physician Assistant Certification.
 Marissa prides herself in having a multifaceted role in the physician practice where she is able to assist in patient and doctor satisfaction.
 She enjoys working out, traveling, and going to the beach.